renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 It's vitally important to note that you can *only attempt to bind a wound once*: if you fail, the player will simply have to suffer that wound until they heal *naturally*.
 For that reason, it's important to make your *best effort* to bind a wound: making a test at a 50 or 60 may not seem so bad at first, but the character you're healing may not appreciate being stuck with half their wounds.
-You should get the best target you can: *take your time*, get *assists*, use (for example) the Bedside Manner class to claim related skills, and scrounge around for any other boost you can find—because you won't get a second chance.
+You should get the best target you can: *take your time*, get *assists*, use (for example) the Bedside Manner class to claim related skills, and scrounge around for any other boost you can find — because you won't get a second chance.

 After you've attempted to bind an injured character's wounds, there's not much more you can do, besides provide *long-term care* and keep a patient dosed with *healing potions*.
 (Note that healing potions merely speed natural healing; they are *not* a short-term healing mechanism.)